doc4d/docs/docs/API/CollectionClass.md

 >This function does not modify the original collection.

-You designate the 4D code (callback) to be executed to evaluate collection elements using either:
+You designate the callback to be executed to evaluate collection elements using either:

 - *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods;
 - *methodName*, the name of a project method (text).

 The callback is called with the parameter(s) passed in *param* (optional).
 The callback can perform any test, with or without the parameter(s) and must return **true** for the first element fulfilling the condition.
 It receives an `Object` in first parameter ($1).

-*formula* (or *methodName*) receives the following parameters:
+The callback receives the following parameters:

 *	in *$1.value*: element value to be evaluated
 *	in *$2*: param